benjohnbarnes/Service/README2.md

 }
 ```

-## Shared `Context`
+## `ServiceContext`

-A common service context is introduced by the client type `CommonServiceContext`.
-It is frequently the case that service implementations require additional environmental dependencies. `CommonServiceContext` holds these.
-Services supports a generic shared `Context` type, rather than defining a specific one.
+A common service context is introduced by the client type `ServiceContext`.
+It is frequently the case that service implementations require additional environmental dependencies.

-Examples of the kinds of facilities `Context` is needed for are:
+Examples of the kinds of facilities `ServiceContext` is needed for are:

 * Mapping from URL service **paths** to an actual URLs that are requested with an HTTPS request.
 This lets services be targeted at multiple server environments without any involvement of the modules that use them.
 * A transparent authentication mechanism providing tokens to include in service requests.
 * A telemetry interface that response parsing errors should be dispatched to.
 * Optional additional headers that client can configure.

-The `Context` lets these to be cleanly injected in to service definitions without looking for thiem in globals, or needing to explicitly pass these dependencies about.
+`ServiceContext` lets these to be cleanly injected in to service factory functions without looking for them in globals, or needing to explicitly pass these dependencies about.

 ## Multiple environments & global service stubbing

-`CatalogueModule` lets any `URLServiceContext<CommonServiceContext>` type be injected.
+`CatalogueModule` lets any `ServiceContext` type be injected.

-The shared `CommonServiceContext` type should include a mechanism mapping from service paths to URLs.
+The shared `ServiceContext` type should include a mechanism mapping from service paths to URLs.
 With this, an integrating module can redirect its resources to specific environments, such as staging and production.
 The environment in use is opaque to modules making use of services.
 By injecting a `ServiceContext` implementation in to the module it will build "real" endpoints that access the API over the network using a `URLSession`.

-The `URLServiceContext` dependency of `CatalogueModule` also let other conforming types be injected.
+The `ServiceContext` dependency of `CatalogueModule` also lets other conforming types be injected.
 This lets the integrating application inject a stubbing implementation.
 The services are built from this they will instead use potted data from local JSON files, use a local database, or even run ad-hoc code.
 The approach scales to a whole App letting it run entirely against local stubbed services under various usage scenarios.

-Building services in modules from an injected `URLServiceContext` provides CB 6.
+Building services in modules from an injected `ServiceContext` provides CB 6.

 # Anticipated Questions

-### What about if I integrate services that expect more than one kind of `Context`?
+### What about if I integrate services that expect more than one kind of `ServiceContext`?

-In this case your top level composition root should have `URLServiceContext` instances for each kind of context in use.
-It is hoped that individual modules should settle on a single `Context` type, and generally, it is beneficial for larger groups of modules to share a single `Context` type.
-However, if a module does use services built from different `Context` types, this can be readily accommodated.
+In this case your top level composition root should have `ServiceContext` types for each kind of context in use.
+It is hoped individual groups of modules can agree a single `ServiceContext` type.
+However, if a module does use services built from different `ServiceContext` types, this can be readily accommodated.

-### How do I bump the shared `Context`?

-The shared `Context` type is likely to be depended on by many libraries for building their endpoints.
-However, it can still be readily evolved to support new requirements.
-It is worth taking reasonable efforts to make `Context` changes **Non Breaking**, whenever possible.

-There may be benefits in using `protocol`s to support extra capabilities that _some_ services require the `Context` to provide.
-This will enable just subsystems wishing to instantiate those specific services to obtain a `Context` satisfying the additional requirements and other integrating applications can be left undisturbed.

 ### Are non HTTP(S) service supported?

-Yes.
+Yes!
 There's no particular reason to only build services using `URLSession`.
 Other service implementations can be supported.
-This would suggest the development of another interface similar to `URLServiceContext`. `static` functions to provide service implementations would then take this new type.
+They would use some other `ServiceContext` protocol.
+Service's `static` factory functions would then construct an instance from this new type.